Sequential OB-6 | 150 custom sounds

 THE LIMITATIONS

 The modulation possibilities of the OB-6 are severely limited in some aspects – but this is only a piece of the picture.
 Let me throw in the TAKE-5 or Prophet REV-2 for comparison.
 The TAKE-5 / REV-2 have much more modulation options, but the core sound is “stiffer” or “tighter”.
-That’s why in the opinion of many folks (myself included) those synths need all those modulations to make them sound “right”.
-But even if you apply the modulations, the effects of such modulations may fall short of your imagined or anticipated results.
+That’s why in the opinion of many folks (myself included) those synths need all those modulations to get the mileage out.
+But even if you apply the modulations, the effects of said modulations may fall short of your imagined or anticipated results.

-The OB-6 (or the Prophet-6), on the other hand, has a more “cooperative” sound from the get-go, so it’s easier to modulate it into something convincing or appealing.
-It does not need a mod matrix; it’s the softest sounding Sequential / DSI synth.
+The OB-6, on the other hand, has a more “cooperative” sound from the get-go, so it’s easier to modulate it into something convincing or appealing.
+It’s the softest-sounding Sequential / DSI synth (well, maybe the Trigon-6 is even softer).
 Still, the scope of timbres (or “plasticity”) of the OB-6 is below average in a world of Hydras and Modwaves.
 It’s quite a common thing; synths that have a very original & “wow” sound suffer from limited plasticity of this sound.
 Thank god it has the state-variable filter which saves the score and at the end of the day gives the synth a new life and makes it a more interesting & shape-shifting instrument than the previously-mentioned Prophet-6.

 KILL THE EFFECTS?

-I can’t for the love of Christ understand this “advice” I’m seeing for almost every synth out there which says “DO NOT USE THE INTERNAL FX BECAUSE IT KILLS THE BEAUTIFUL ANALOG SOUND”.
+I can’t for the love of Christ understand this advice I’m seeing for almost every synth out there which says “DO NOT USE THE INTERNAL FX BECAUSE IT KILLS THE BEAUTIFUL ANALOG SOUND”.
 Geez.
 Is there a best hearing ability contest out there?.
-If the OB-6 effects are bad, then the REV-2 effects must be called nothing else but an abomination.
+If the OB-6 effects are bad, then the PRO-3 / REV-2 effects must be called nothing else but an abomination.

 Do not underestimate the FX section!
 On paper it looks pretty standard: delay, reverb, chorus, flanger, phaser.
 But bear in mind that you can combine 3 of the effects at the same time (any 2 of the ones mentioned above + the hidden distortion).
 So if there is any trick that you can employ to widen the sonic palette of the OB-6, the FX is the place to go.
 The effects sound good and they can go to solid extremes and mangle the timbre noticeably.
 This transforms the FX unit into another sound sculpting module, which can’t be said about the FX design of other synths, say, Korg Minilogue XD, whose FX section is rather a decorative element.